Prerequisites

 Copy the sample environment file to create your active configuration.Open See the Configuration Reference for a complete list of required and optional variables.

 .env in an editor and set your core variables.
-Pay special attention to the secrets.Start the stack
+Pay special attention to the secrets.3

 Run the self-host compose file.
 This file starts the PostgreSQL database, the Next.js Web server, and the background Worker process.